astronomer/docs/astro/use-cases/multi-channel-alerting-systems.md

 :::info

-Programmatically creating Astro alerts, which may be helpful if you have a large number of DAGs, is coming soon.
+Programmatically creating Astro alerts is coming soon.
+This will make it easy to configure alerts for a large number of DAGs without  having to create each alert manually.

 :::